A big hello from Raleigh, North Carolina and welcome to another episode of B2B Marketing & More.

 Kayla Graham: Yeah.
 So quick growth is always a good problem to have, but it creates a lot of really sticky internal problems.
 And one of the things you brought up earlier was the MarTech stack, and it creates problems with the MarTech stack because the tool you had earlier might not be any good down the road.
-And then you get a new marketing manager, a new CMO, and they roll out a new tool.
+Then you get a new marketing manager, a new CMO, and they roll out a new tool.
 And now you have a tailspin problem as well because you’re paying for a bunch of tools that you’re not even using.
 Nobody knows what processes to use.
 Nobody knows what tools to use.
 It’s fragmented.
 All of your information is siloed and living in different places, and that’s pretty much a nightmare and a common one.

 And you know, when I think about common problems, that is like one of the biggest ones.
 On the other side, if you’re not growing.
 I mean, uh, I think the problem’s pretty obvious.
 I mean, you’re losing talented team members because they can feel the death in the air, and they’re looking for other jobs.